blinard-BIOINFO/NCBITaxonomy/README.md

 This set of tools aims to create a local SQL copy of the NCBI Taxonomy database and uses Java scripts to query the database.

  It aims to answer many common operations when working on systematics or species identification, such as :
-  * extract lineage for a species
+  * extract a lineage for a species or taxonomic id
   * extract all species below a certain taxonomy node
-  * extract the lineages of all species below a certain taxonomy node
+  * extract every lineages of every species below a certain taxonomy node
-  * build a Blast "Delimitation File", used when building a blast database index focusing on a particular NCBI Taxonomy clade.
+  * build a Blast "Delimitation File", intended to be used with commands `blastdb_aliastool -gilist ` to build Blast database indexes focuses on particular NCBI Taxonomy clades.
   * ... etc ...

 This package was initially developed for the following academic projects :